Enrollment Information & FAQs

 Q: Guardianship other than court assignment - Is there a legal option for a parent to assign temporary guardianship to another adult without going through the court system?

-A: Oklahoma law allows for a parent to assign temporary guardianship to another adult by signing and having notarized a Temporary Guardianship Agreement SAMPLE, an example of the information and language for the agreement is available at the link.
-The agreement is valid for up to one year and parents may identify the details of the scope of the guardianship.
-Signatures of the parent and the person accepting guardianship must be notarized.
+A: Oklahoma law allows for a parent or legal guardian to assign temporary guardianship to another adult by having both parties sign a Power of Attorney in the presence of and sealed by a public notary.
+The agreement is valid for up to one year and the details of the scope of the guardianship may be general or specific in the powers delegated.

 Q: Household Information Surveys, what do we do with these?